informalsystems/tendermint-rs/docs/architecture/adr-009-transport-agnostic-peer-abstraction.md

 * Unified way to bootstrap and integrate transports
 * Potential for connecting different wire transports in the same process
-* Rest of the domain is simply concerned with `PeerId`s as identity
+* Rest of the domain is simply concerned with `node::Id`s as identity

 ### Negative